On the $\alpha$-lazy version of Markov chains in estimation and testing problems: Preliminaries

 Let $M\in\M_d,\mu\in\Delta_d, m\in\N$ and $i_1,\ldots,i_m\in[d]$.
 By $(X_1,\ldots,X_m)\sim(M,\mu)$ we mean

 We say that $\pi\in\Delta_d$ is a \emph{stationary distribution} of $M\in\M_d$ if $\pi M=\pi$.
 All Markov chains on a finite state space have at least one stationary distribution (\citet[Section 1.7]{levin2017markov}) and irreducible markov chains have unique stationary distributions (\citet[Corollary 1.17]{levin2017markov}).
-Furthermore, if $\pi$ is the stationary distribution of an irreducible Markov chain $M$, then the \emph{minimum stationary distribution} defined as satisfies $\pistar(M)>0$ (\citet[Proposition 1.14]{levin2017markov}).
+Furthermore, if $\pi$ is the stationary distribution of $M\in\Mirr$, then the \emph{minimum stationary probability of} $M$ defined as satisfies $\pistar(M)>0$ (\citet[Proposition 1.14]{levin2017markov}).
 Ergodic Markov chains converge to their stationary distribution in total variation (\citet[Theorem 4.9]{levin2017markov}), i.e., if $M\in\Merg$ and $\pi$ is its stationary distribution, then where (\citet[Proposition 4.2]{levin2017markov}).
-For $M\in\Merg$ and $\eps>0$ define and, conventionally, the \emph{mixing time of $M$} is defined to be $\tmix(M) :=\tmix(M, 1/4)$.
+For $\eps>0$ denote and define the \emph{mixing time of $M$} by $\tmix(M) :=\tmix(M, 1/4).$

-For $M\in\Mirr$ with stationary probability $\pi$ we denote $Q (M)=\diag(\pi)M$ where $\diag(\pi)$ is the diagonal matrix whose entries correspond to $\pi$ and call $M$ \emph{reversible} if $\big( Q (M)\big)^T= Q (M)$.
-For the eigenvalues of an ergodic and reversible Markov chain $M$ the following holds: $1$ is an eigenvalue of $M$ with eigenspace dimension $1$; all eigenvalues of $M$ are real and lie in $(-1,1]$ (\citet[Lemmas 12.1 and 12.2]{levin2017markov}).
-They may be therefore ordered: The \emph{spectral gap} and the \emph{absolute spectral gap} of $M$ are defined, respectively, by The absolute spectral gap of $M\in\Merg$ together with its minimum stationary distribution give upper and lower bounds on $\tmix(M)$ (\citet[Theorems 12.3 and 12.4]{levin2017markov}):
+Let $M\in\Mirr$ with stationary distribution $\pi$.
+We write $Q (M)=\diag(\pi)M$ for the \emph{edge measure} of $M$ where $\diag(\pi)$ is the diagonal matrix whose entries correspond to $\pi$ and call $M$ \emph{reversible} if $Q (M)$ is symmetric.
+Suppose now $M\in\Merg$ is reversible.
+Then $1$ is an eigenvalue of $M$ with a one dimensional eigenspace and all eigenvalues of $M$ are real and lie in $(-1,1]$ (\citet[Lemmas 12.1 and 12.2]{levin2017markov}).
+They may be therefore ordered: The \emph{spectral gap} and the \emph{absolute spectral gap of} $M$ are defined by The absolute spectral gap and the minimum stationary probability of $M$ capture $\tmix(M)$ (\citet[Theorems 12.3 and 12.4]{levin2017markov}):